2025 Pacific typhoon season: Typhoon Neoguri

 On September 17, the JTWC identified an area of convection about 219 nmi north of Wake Island, showing a weak low-level circulation with flaring convection.
 The JMA classified the system as a tropical depression later that day and named it Neoguri after upgrading it to a tropical storm at 22:20 JST (13:20 UTC).

 By September 19, Neoguri strengthened into a severe tropical storm under favorable conditions with 29–30 C sea surface temperatures.
 Both the JMA and JTWC upgraded it to a typhoon on September 20 as a ragged eye formed and rapid intensification began.
 Neoguri reached "very strong" typhoon status at 18:00 JST (09:00 UTC) on September 20 and intensified rapidly, gaining 55 kn in 24 hours.
 On September 21, the JMA classified Neoguri as a violent typhoon with a central pressure of 920 hPa.
 It peaked as a Category 4-equivalent typhoon with winds of 230 km/h (145 mph) before gradually weakening as wind shear and interaction with a mid-latitude trough increased.
 The JTWC downgraded Neoguri to a tropical storm on September 24, briefly reclassifying it as a typhoon later that day.

-On September 27, Neoguri rapidly re-intensified into a Category 4 typhoon near 40°N, becoming one of the strongest high-latitude cyclones on record before completing its extratropical transition on September 28.
+On September 27, Neoguri rapidly re-intensified into a Category 4 typhoon near 40°N, becoming one of the strongest high-latitude cyclones on record before completing its extratropical transition on September 29.Though the JMA operationally classified Neoguri as a violent typhoon, it was downgraded to a "very strong typhoon" after post-analysis was conducted on the system.